Clan Jetties Penang – Historical Village Living

 The Clan Jetties Penang are unique Chinese settlements that have been around since the 19th century.

-Billed as one of the last bastions of old Chinese settlements on the island, this waterfront community is home to houses on various Chinese clans’ stilts.
+Billed as one of the last bastions of old Chinese settlements on the island, this waterfront community is home to houses on stilts erected by various Chinese clans.

 Clan Jetties Penang’s ‘clan jetties’ are Chinese water villages and form part of the Penang Heritage Trail.

-The Clan Jetties represent another way of life of living close to the sea and on water.
+The Clan Jetties represent another way of living near the sea and on water.

-The descendants of these Chinese immigrants until today and share the same beliefs!
+The descendants of these Chinese immigrants share the same beliefs!

-George Town’s gems are a living heritage with valuable cultural and historical significance that has earned the city recognition as a UNESCO World Heritage site in 2008.
+George Town’s gems are a living heritage with valuable cultural and historical significance, which earned the city recognition as a UNESCO World Heritage site in 2008.

 Location of the Clan Jetties Penang

-Penang’s Clan Jetties is located along the southern stretch of the island’s coastal road, Weld Quay; the settlements were created as a part of a massive reclamation project in George Town in the early years.
+Penang’s Clan Jetties are located along the southern stretch of the island’s coastal road, Weld Quay.
+In the early years, the settlements were created as part of a massive reclamation project in George Town.

-In the 19th century, Chinese immigrants mostly came from the Tong An district in China’s Fujian province to Penang to seek a better life.
+In the 19th century, Chinese immigrants mostly came to Penang from the Tong An district in China’s Fujian province to seek a better life.

 History of the Clan Jetties Penang

 Penang Port was one of the major ports in Malaya.
-During the British rule, the clan jetties along Weld Quay was built to house the Chinese laborer who works at the harbor.
+During British rule, the clan jetties along Weld Quay were built to house the Chinese laborers who worked at the harbor.

 After the construction of the Quay in 1882, the waterfront was developed with short public landing stages or jetties.

-Settlements grew on these foundations, and they were used for the loading and unloading of goods and the mooring of sampans (boats).
+Settlements grew on these foundations, which were used for loading and unloading goods and mooring sampans (boats).

-Built with bare necessities, the jetty settlements started as squatters and didn’t have basic amenities like water and electricity.
+Built with the bare necessities, the jetty settlements were started by squatters who didn’t have basic amenities like water and electricity.

-After the Penang municipal elections in 1957, the clan jetties got their piped water and electricity.
+After the Penang municipal elections in 1957, the clan jetties got piped water and electricity.

 Before that, the villagers used to carry water in kerosene tins from a tap on the main road.